 It’s worth investing in the best sales training for every employee who works at your stores since customer service is essentially a part of everyone’s job.

 Your employees’ performance will directly affect your bottom line and your store’s reputation since customers can leave public reviews on Google, Facebook, and other local networks.

 Cash handling operations are responsible for the incoming payments from customers.
 A mix of cashiers, supervisors, and managers is part of your store’s cash-handling operations to limit returns and fraud.

 In most cases, cashiers handle the incoming cash from sales, while supervisors handle customer refunds and exchanges.

 Managers or shift leads handle cash register setup, safe deposits, balancing the register at the end of the day, and making sure bank deposits are accurate.

-Store safety operations ensure that your retail store is safe for customers and employees alike.
+Store safety operations ensure your retail store is safe for customers and employees.
 Employees responsible for store safety will regularly inspect store inventory, merchandising setups, and displays to make any changes necessary to prevent injuries.

 This area of retail operations faced unprecedented challenges in 2020, when safety went from a focus on accidents to a focus on the health of both employees and customers, with additional cleaning and safety measures.

 Loss prevention is an important part of retail operations because it erodes profits.
 The National Retail Federation released staggering data on retail shrink — losses due to employee theft and shoplifting.